-Mark a position on the top of the outside shell of the differential housing that is about 40mm [1.5"] in from the bolt face where the inspection cover sits and located as shown in the completed installation in Figure 8.
+] Mark a position on the top of the outside shell of the differential housing in either of the positions shown in Figure 8.
+Choose the position that is more suited to giving maximum clearance around the bulkhead fitting.
 The bulkhead position must allow the seal housing tube (assembled at a later time) to be clear of the ring gear position.